With a larger portion of the day in darkness, follow these winter security tips to make sure that your home’s secure over winter.

 Sensor lights are a great way to deter burglars if it’s in an area where they can be seen.
 They should be used particularly around entryways.

-At Grays, we provide bespoke security lighting installation to suit your home.
+At Grays, to complement our winter security tips we provide bespoke security lighting installation to suit your home.

 Although in winter it can be easy to ignore the garden, it’s important not to leave it too overgrown or untidy.
 Overgrown bushes or trees can give burglars cover in the darkness.